OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

     ID USER     GROUP    NAME            STAT UCPU    UMEM HOST               TIME 3 oneadmin oneadmin RunningVM       runn    0    590M MyvCenterHost  0d 01h02

-After a Virtual Machine is imported, their lifecycle (including creation of snapshots) can be controlled through OpenNebula.
+After a Virtual Machine is imported, their life-cycle (including creation of snapshots) can be controlled through OpenNebula.
 The following operations *cannot* be performed on an imported VM:

 - Delete --recreate
 - Undeploy (and Undeploy --hard)